-1 Ultra-high-tensile strength steel (UHTSS): High tensile strength steel has tensile strength higher than regula steel, and grades with tensile strength of 980 MPa or higher an called UHTSS.
-UHTSS can be processed thin and thus contribute to light weight of products
+\1 Ultra-high-tensile strength steel (UHTSS): High tensile strength steel has tensile strength higher than regular steel, and grades with tensile strength of 980 MPa or higher are called UHTSS.
+UHTSS can be processed thin and thus contribute to light wield to products.

-Developed and produced DPF2 for diesel-powered vehicles
+Developed and produced DPF\2 for diesel-powered vehicles